Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: Nondeterministic Reducibilities

+In a similar fashion, we can define the concept of ``$\track{\tilde{y}}{\tilde{z}}$ encodes stack history $y$ and query word $z$ along a computation path.''

-\begin{proofof}{Corollary \ref{NFA-Dyck-equal-CFL}} Let $L$ be any language defined as $L = \bigcap_{i\in[d]} A_i$ for $k$ languages $A_1,A_2,\ldots,A_k$ in $\cfl$.
-For each index $i\in[d]$, assume that an npda $M_i$ recognizes $A_i$.
-Consider the machine $N$ that, on input $x$, simulates several steps of $M_1,M_2,\ldots,M_d$ {\em in parallel} while they scan each input symbol.
-During this simulation, $N$ writes a stack history of $M_i$ onto the $i$th track of its query tape.
+\vs{-2} \begin{proofof}{Corollary \ref{NFA-Dyck-equal-CFL}} Let $L$ be any language defined as $L = \bigcap_{i\in[d]} A_i$ for $k$ context-free languages $A_1,A_2,\ldots,A_k$.
+For each index $i\in[d]$, an npda $M_i$ is assumed to recognize $A_i$.
+Consider an oracle nfa $N$ that, on input $x$, simulates several steps of $M_1,M_2,\ldots,M_d$ {\em in parallel} while they scan each input symbol.
+During this simulation, instead of using a stack, $N$ writes a stack history of $M_i$ onto the $i$th track of its query tape.
 However, to adjust the speeds of $d$ tape heads, we appropriately insert the symbol $\natural$.
-If a query word $w$ correctly represent $d$ stack histories of $d$ machines, then $w$ must be in $DYCK^{ext}_{d}$. \end{proofof}
+If a query word $w$ correctly represents $d$ stack histories of $d$ machines, then $w$ must be in $DYCK^{ext}_{d}$ as discussed in the proof of Claim \ref{NFA-to-DYCK}. \end{proofof}